 Courtesy: Ball State Athletics

-A member of the 1988 United States Olympic Team and one of the best dual throwers in U.S. track & field history, Randy Heisler enters his seventh season as the head track & field and cross country coach at Ball State University in 2012-13.
+A member of the 1988 United States Olympic Team and one of the best dual throwers in U.S. track & field history, Randy Heisler enters his ninth season as the head track & field and cross country coach at Ball State University in 2014-15.

 Aside from the accomplishments of his athletes, Heisler's greatest legacy to date is the role he has played in bringing his sports back to Ball State's campus.
-Last spring, the outdoor track & field team defeated Bowling Green by a score of 121-36 in an April 14, 2012 dual meet at University Track which marked the program's first outdoor home event since March 29, 2003.
+In the spring of 2012, the outdoor track & field team defeated Bowling Green by a score of 121-36 in an April 14 dual meet at University Track which marked the program's first outdoor home event since March 29, 2003.

 Earlier in the year, the cross country squad hosted both the Ball State Invitational (Oct.
 14, 2011) and the 2011 Mid-American Conference Cross Country Championships (Oct.
 29, 2011) at the Muncie Elks Country Club.
 The BSU Invitational was the first scored event the Cardinals had hosted since the 1996 MAC Championships (Nov.
 2, 1996).
 Ball State had not hosted a scored regular season cross country meet since the Sept.
 18, 1992 Ball State Invitational.